nestybox/sysbox-ee/docs/user-guide/concepts.md

 ## System Container

-A container that is capable of executing system-level software such as Docker, Kubernetes, Systemd, etc., in addition to application level software, with proper isolation (i.e., without privileged containers) and without using complex container entrypoints.
+A container that is capable of executing system-level software such as Docker, Kubernetes, Systemd, etc., with proper isolation (i.e., without privileged containers) and without using complex container images or entrypoints.

-A system container typically (but not necessarily) packages multiple services in it and is used like a "virtual host" environment, in many ways similar to a virtual machine (VM).
+Traditionally, containers package a single application / micro-service.
+This makes sense for application containers, where multiple such containers form the application and separation of concerns is important.

+However, system containers deviate from this a bit: they are meant to be used as light-weight, super-efficient "virtual hosts", and thus typically bundle multiple services.

-You can deploy application containers within the system container, just as you would on a physical host or VM.
+Within the system container you can run the services of your choice (e.g., Systemd, sshd, Docker, etc.), and even launch (inner) containers just as you would on a physical host of VM.
+You can think of it as a **"virtual host"** or a **"container of containers"**.

-See <https://blog.nestybox.com/2019/09/13/system-containers.html> for more info.
+Of course, you can package a single service (e.g., Docker daemon) if you so desire; the choice is yours.

+System containers provide an alternative to VMs in many scenarios, but are much more **flexible, efficient, and portable**.
+They offer strong isolation (in fact stronger than regular Docker containers) but to a lesser degree than the isolation provided by a VM.

+For more info on system containers, see this [blog article](https://blog.nestybox.com/2019/09/13/system-containers.html).

-Sysbox is a low-level container runtime capable of creating system containers.
+Sysbox is a low-level container runtime that creates system containers.

 ## Inner and Outer Containers